underpostnet/engine/CLI-HELP.md

   --k3s                                           Sets the k3s cluster context for the runner execution.
   --kind                                          Sets the kind cluster context for the runner execution.
   --git-clean                                     Runs git clean on volume mount paths before copying.
-  --log-type <log-type>                           Sets the log type for the runner execution.
   --deploy-id <deploy-id>                         Sets deploy id context for the runner execution.
   --user <user>                                   Sets user context for the runner execution.
   --hosts <hosts>                                 Comma-separated list of hosts for the runner execution.